berinhard/pyp5js/README.md

 def draw():
     fill('blue')
     background(200)
-    r = math.sin(frameCount / 60) * 50 + 50
+    r = sin(frameCount / 60) * 50 + 50
     ellipse(100, 100, r, r)
 ```

 If you want to test what I've done so far, you can edit the `sketch.py` file to try pyp5js out.
-To do that, you'll have to run 2 make commands:
+To do that, you'll have to run:

+1. `$ pip install -r requirements.txt`
-`$ make serve` - this will start a simple HTTP server to serve the JS files created by [Transcrypt](http://www.transcrypt.org/).
+2. `$ make serve` - this will start a simple HTTP server to serve the JS files created by [Transcrypt](http://www.transcrypt.org/).
 This can be left runnning in background.
-`$ make compile` - this will compile your Python code to JS files using [Transcrypt](http://www.transcrypt.org/)
+3. `$ make compile` - this will compile your Python code to JS files using [Transcrypt](http://www.transcrypt.org/)

 When the code is compiled, you can see the result by accessing `http://localhost:8000/`